oracle/weblogic-image-tool/documentation/1.10/content/userguide/tools/inspect-image.md

 date: 2021-07-06
 draft: false
 weight: 4
-description: "The inspect command reports on the contents of a Docker image."
+description: "The inspect command reports on the contents of a container image."
 ---

-The `inspect` command reports on the contents of a Docker image providing version and location information for Java and WebLogic installations.
+The `inspect` command reports on the contents of a container image providing version and location information for Java and WebLogic installations.

 ```